 sudo apt-get update && sudo apt-get upgrade

-So, you now know how to install and uninstall the Firefox browser on Ubuntu.
-You can now enjoy dark mode on any website you want easily.
+So, you know how to install and uninstall the Firefox browser on Ubuntu.